 Postemergence Soybean Herbicide Options

-Due to the volatile spring weather, soybean planting and spraying have been rather erratic.
-Some have been able to spray burndowns and residuals and plant in a timely manner, while others have yet to spray, but the beans have already been planted.
-Weeds like dandelion, resistant marestail/horseweed, etc. will be very difficult to control postemergence in soybean.
-Also, many of the typical soil-applied residual soybean herbicides (e.g., Valor, Authority, Sharpen, metribuzin, etc.) cannot be applied over the top of soybeans because of injury concerns.
-Below is a list of herbicides that have foliar broadleaf activity and/or residual activity and are allowed POST, along with their labeled application timings and strengths.
+Below is a list of herbicides with foliar broadleaf activity and/or residual activity that are allowed POST, along with their labeled application timings and strengths.
 Unfortunately, many of these herbicides will not handle dandelion, burdock, curly dock, etc., very well.
-Keep in mind that products such as Dual Magnum, Outlook, Warrant/Enversa, and Zidua/Anthem Max will not control emerged weed, so they will need to be tank-mixed with herbicides that have foliar activity.
+Keep in mind that products such as Dual Magnum, Outlook, Warrant/Enversa, and Zidua/Anthem Max will not control emerged weeds, so they will need to be tank-mixed with herbicides that have foliar activity.
 Additional details about these herbicides can be found in Table 2.4-14 of the 2025 Penn State Agronomy Guide.
 Below is not a comprehensive list and excludes generic products and herbicides that are mostly active on grasses (e.g., clethodim, Assure II, etc.) and/or products not typically applied POST.
-Tankmix approved products to broaden control spectrum.
+Tankmix approved products to broaden the control spectrum.

 - Anthem Maxx – can be applied either PRE or POST up to the 6th trifoliate but at least 60 days before harvest.
 Since it contains Cadet, some annual broadleaves (not marestail) will be controlled during burndown, but it tends to be weak on perennials.
-The pyroxasulfone (Zidua) portion will not control existing weeds but will provide residual activity on annual grasses and small-seeded broadleaves.
+The pyroxasulfone (Zidua) portion will not control existing weeds, but will provide residual activity on annual grasses and small-seeded broadleaves.

 - Basagran – after emergence but at least 30 days before harvest.
 Provides general control of small annual broadleaves – good on cocklebur, lambsquarters, smartweed, and velvetleaf.